-Leading the charge is Lexus, with its drop-dead gorgeous LC 500 Convertible.
-The LA stunner is painted in a glorious shade of Structural Blue, with a blue top thrown in for good measure.
+Leading the charge in LA was Lexus, with its drop-dead gorgeous LC 500 Convertible.
+It was painted in a glorious shade of Structural Blue, with a blue top thrown in for good measure.

 Without going all M&S about this, Structural Blue is no ordinary paint colour.
 Good luck getting this one colour-matched at your local DIY store.